00sapo/python-dust/README.md

 To test this project for development purpose, use the branch `develop` and test using the command `./test-dust ./install.sh 3.8.13`

+## Why `pdm` and not X?

+1. While `pip` is improving and is now able to do backtracking, it doesn't ensure a lock file (requirements.txt) always up-to-date, nor the ability to convert your code to a standalone pypi module uploadable to pypi.org effortless.
+Moreover, version constraints are hard to setup with `pip`
+2. Conda is slow and covers only a few packages, poetry and Pipenv are slow, pip-tools reinvent the standard

+## Possible improvements

+* Switch of `pip`/`pdm` mode should be done based on some file
+* Python version to be installed can be taken from `.python-version`
+* In `pip` mode, provide an install and uninstall command which install packages and updates requirements.txt or explore the support for project.toml
+* In `pdm` mode, keep requirements.txt updated
+* add a guide to import the project's `requirements.txt` in another project
+* Add automatic check of the installation in `install.sh`

 # Credits